Software Outsourcing Cost Analysis

 What should be included in an outsourcing cost estimate?

 Comprehensive cost estimate should include: Core development costs (developer hours × rates), Project management (10-15% of development cost), Quality assurance (15-20% for testing), DevOps and infrastructure ($2K-10K/month), Design and UX (if applicable, 10-20% of dev cost), Communication tools and software ($50-200/person/month), Legal and contract setup ($5K-15K one-time), Knowledge transfer and onboarding (2-4 weeks), Risk buffer (10-20% contingency), Travel if needed ($5K-20K annually).
 Get itemized breakdowns and compare multiple vendors.
+StepTo quotes its own engagements at $25-85/hr by seniority, billed monthly with no recruitment fee, and settles the legal item on that list first: every StepTo engagement starts with an NDA, a data processing agreement and IP assignment terms before any work begins.

 Get a Custom Cost Estimate for Your Project

 Receive a detailed cost breakdown tailored to your specific requirements, tech stack, and timeline.
-We\'ll help you understand all costs—including the hidden ones—and identify optimal savings opportunities.
+We'll help you understand all costs, including the hidden ones, and identify optimal savings opportunities.

 Get Free Cost Estimate